ArthurLobopro/conf-with-zod/readme.md

 This package works almost identical that original `conf`, with these diferences:

-* In the property schema you can pass a zod validator like this:
+* In the property schema you NEED to pass a zod object validator like this:

 ```typescript
 const zodSchema = z.object({